West Carolina Avenue to revert to previous look, for now

 “What we’ve got there now is a nightmare,” Waring said during a special council meeting on Thursday.
 “It’s not going to work.”

-Council members unanimously agreed and decided to straighten out the striping to the way it was before.
 Waring emphasized that the project was done just as planned but the result turned out differently than anyone expected.
+Members of the town council asked that changes be made immediately to make the road more safe.

-Town Engineer Russ Cornette said the center medians will stay, along with the new stop signs but the drastic curves will soon be straightened out.
-He said the work can be done in a few days and the cost is not known yet.
+Town Engineer Russ Cornette said the center median will stay, along with the new stop sign at Beaufort Street and West Carolina Avenue.
+The drastically curved striping will soon be eradicated and replaced with new lines.

-(Editor’s note: this is a developing story, check back later for more)
+A three-way stop sign will soon be installed at the West 2nd Street intersection on West Carolina.

+Council members tossed around the idea of making West Carolina a one-way street; they will discuss the idea again in August.